react-navigation/react-navigation.github.io/versioned_docs/version-8.x/troubleshooting.md

 </Tabs>

 This is not React Navigation specific, but related to React in general.
 You should always avoid creating components during render, whether you are using React Navigation or not.

-## App is not working properly when connected to Chrome Debugger

-When the app is connected to Chrome Debugger (or other tools that use Chrome Debugger such as [React Native Debugger](https://github.com/jhen0409/react-native-debugger)) you might encounter various issues related to timing.

-This can result in issues such as button presses taking a long time to register or not working at all, [gestures and animations being slow and buggy](https://github.com/facebook/react-native/issues/2367) etc. There can be other functional issues such as promises not resolving, [timeouts and intervals not working correctly](https://github.com/facebook/react-native/issues/4470) etc. as well.

-The issues are not related to React Navigation, but due to the nature of how the Chrome Debugger works.
-When connected to Chrome Debugger, your whole app runs on Chrome and communicates with the native app via sockets over the network, which can introduce latency and timing related issues.

-So, unless you are trying to debug something, it's better to test the app without being connected to the Chrome Debugger.
-If you are using iOS, you can alternatively use [Safari to debug your app](https://reactnative.dev/docs/debugging#safari-developer-tools) which debugs the app on the device directly and does not have these issues, though it has other downsides.